eyp-developers/eyp-member-database/README.md

 ## Localization

 Some parts of the application, such as states and types of schools, have to be localized.
+The following localizations are currently available:

+- Austria
+- Germany

 There are two ways to request a new localization:

 - If you can read the build.sh file and understand how the localization process works, you can simply add a new localization and create a pull request.
 - Otherwise, you can [open a new issue](https://github.com/eyp-developers/eyp-member-database/issues) to request the localization.
 Please provide the country, list of states, and list of school types in the issue.